salesforce/CodeRL/README.md

 To execute the unit tests and obtain test outcomes, we adapt our code to the official implementation of the [APPS benchmark](https://github.com/hendrycks/apps/tree/main/eval).

-We created `scripts/run_unit_tests.sh` to generate programs on the APPS benchmark.
+We created `scripts/run_unit_tests.sh` to run unit tests on generated programs on the APPS benchmark.
 You can directly run this file by configuring the following parameters:

 | **Parameters** |                                                                                **Description**                                                                               |                  **Example Values**                 |
 |:--------------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:---------------------------------------------------:|